 The real estate market in the Tahoe area has never been hotter.
 With COVID-19 restrictions allowing more people to work from home, residents of the Bay Area are flocking to the Tahoe area for a better work-life balance.
 An unprecedented influx of buyers means Lake Tahoe’s real estate market is favored towards sellers.
 Just because more people are discovering the beauty of our mountain community, though, doesn’t mean that you can’t have a chance to submit an attractive offer to any seller.
 In this competitive time, the right homework and the right real estate agent with deep roots in the local market can make all the difference.
 There are tips to compete and win as a buyer against multiple offers.

-The majority of today’s buyers are from out of the Tahoe area, and are a mix of families looking to live in Tahoe full time as well as second home buyers.
+The majority of today’s buyers are from out of the Tahoe area and are a mix of families looking to live in Tahoe full-time as well as second-home buyers.
 Many are cash buyers.
-This competition among buyers with very few homes for sale can work for you with the right support system and realtor.
+This competition among buyers with very few homes for sale can work for you with the right support system and Real Estate Agent.